 “Instead of thinking about cuddling or feeding the baby, dads-to-be focused on the future: They imagined saving money for a college fund or walking down the aisle at their daughter’s wedding.”

-This article described my thought process in 2011 to a T!
+This article described my thought process as a Dad-to-be to a T!
 My little Zoey was coming into our lives in 7 short months and I needed to get ready.

 Up until this point, I had focused a lot on my own personal joy and that of my new wife.
 Now it was time to think about our child and our child’s future.